• Skip to main content

 • Self-raising flour - Part of the success of making scones lies in the height that they rise.
 Using self-raising flour will greatly improve your chances as it has a raising agent already mixed through.
 (Check out my FAQ's below if you can only get plain flour.)

-• Caster sugar - Add sweetness, feel free to use granulated sugar if that is all you have.
+• Caster sugar - Add sweetness, feel free to use granulated or light brown sugar if that's all you have.

 • Salt & baking powder - Salt adds depth to the flavour and the extra baking powder helps create a little more lift.